hubmapconsortium/ccf-asct-reporter/README.md

 The function [`makeIndentData()`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/3e7837c5af98945c61b9de6b7edb7e408ed77297/src/app/sheet.service.ts#L503) builds the data for the indented list.

 #### Report Generator
 The report generator lists different meda data of the data which are downloadable.
 This can be accessed by clicking on the report icon in the navbar, which opens a navigation drawer.
-There are 2 main sections,
+There are 2 tabs in the Report,
+1. **Main Sheet**: This tab will contain the statistics of the Main Master table of that marticular organ.
+The main sections of this tab are,
-1. **Overview**: This section contains the following statistics,
+   * **Overview**: This section contains the following statistics,
       - Unique anatomical structures
       - Unique cell types
       - Unique bio markers
       - Anatomical Structures with no uberon links
       - Cell types with no CL links
       - Biomarkers with no Go/UniPot link (as the moment none of the markers have this link)
-2. **Details**: This section has expandable panels that list the above mentioned node names in alphabetical order.
+   * **Details**: This section has expandable panels that list the above mentioned node names in alphabetical order.
+2. **Derived Sheet**: This tab will have exapandable panels of every uploaded derived sheet.
+If there are no sheets, there will be a button that will allow the user tolink a new sheet.
+To check the contents of the panels in this tab, please check the **Compare Sheets** section in this documentation.

 #### Debug Log
 The Debug Log lists warnings and errors that occurred during data parsing and visualization creation—for individual organs and for all organs.
 It is separated into two tabs,